 Metal Scrap & Recycling Materials Trading License in Dubai: Cost and Requirements

 Dubai's position as a global trade gateway, combined with the UAE's rapidly expanding circular economy agenda, makes it one of the most strategically sound locations in the world to establish a metal scrap and recycling materials trading business.
-This guide covers everything you need to know about obtaining Activity Code 4669.08 under a Trading Licence at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this market presents a compelling opportunity.
+This guide covers everything you need to know about obtaining Activity Code 4669.08 under a Trading License at Dubai South Business Hub Free Zone, including costs, compliance requirements, and why this market presents a compelling opportunity.

 Key Stats at a Glance